In this article:

 - Pending Manual Publishing - MPUB (Instagram Only)

-To make managing and creating content easier, Gain allows you to see the status of your content depending on what state of the publishing workflow it is currently in.
+To make managing and creating content easier, Gain allows you to see the status of your content depending on what state of the workflow it’s currently in.
+The status can be identified by the colored circles in the calendar.

 Any time you create new content in Gain and save it, it will be saved as a Draft.
-A Draft allows members of your internal team to work together on the content by adding text, pictures, videos, files, etc., to it.
-All members of the internal team (i.e. contributors, publishers, admins) can see drafts.
+Only contributors, publishers, admins, and the account owner can see drafts.

 Once your drafted content is complete, you’ll typically want to do one of three things: